ooni/netx/DESIGN.md

 The actual implementation must follow this spec.
 It may include more methods or interfaces.
-The exact structure of measurements events is left unspecified, as they are poised to change.
+The exact structure of measurements events is left unspecified, as they are likely to change.
 That said, we will be careful to not remove existing fields and/or change the meaning of existing fields unless that is necessary.

 ### The github.com/ooni/netx/model package

 This package will contain the definition of low-level events.
-We are interested to know the following:
+We are interested in knowing the following:

 1. the timing and result of each I/O operation.